Fireworks policy in the European Union: Sweden

 In the early 21st century, Sweden introduced more stringent rules on the use and sales of fireworks.
 In 2002, firecrackers were banned and in 2014, heavier rockets were banned.
 In late December 2018, it was announced that from 1 June 2019, skyrockets need to be launched with "control sticks", and anyone buying and lighting skyrockets must complete a special training course set up by the municipalities to obtain a permit; retailers may only sell skyrockets to permit holders.
 The illegal import and online sale of fireworks were anticipated problems of the new regulations.

+Since 2022 there’s a movement in Sweden that’s organized under Riksföreningen Stoppa Fyrverkerier för Privatpersoner i Sverige (The National Association Stop Fireworks for Private Citizens in Sweden) that works to ban people without training and license to use any fireworks or products like that, except for example sparklers and items like that from the category F1.

 Czech Republic

-According to 2015 law it is forbidden to fire rockets with more than ten kilograms of explosive substances at a time without license.
-Under ten kilograms is it not a firework (de jure), and the law does not impose any other limitations.
-No report or permission is needed.
+According to 2015 law it's illegal to fire fireworks with more than ten kilograms of explosives at a time without license.
+Under the ten kilogram threshold the object is not considered a firework (de jure), and the law does not impose any other limitation; no report or permission is needed.

-For more than ten kilos of fireworks license and report to the municipal office and a fire brigade is obligatory.
-The fine for non-compliance is up to half a million crowns, one million crowns for a company.
-In reality, however, such notifications are minimal, and no one checks how many rakes are actually being fired.
+For more than ten kilos of fireworks, license and report to the municipal office and a fire brigade is obligatory.
+The fine for non-compliance is up to half a million crowns, the maximum is higher for companies at a million crowns.

+Candidate member state policies

+Ukraine

+The process of the accession of Ukraine to the European Union was initiated in early 2022 after the full-scale Russian invasion of Ukraine began on 24 February 2022.
+On 5 June 2022, President Volodymyr Zelensky instructed the Cabinet of Ministers to consider a ban on firecrackers and fireworks during martial law; however, the deputies in the Verkhovna Rada (Parliament of Ukraine) decided that restrictions on the use of pyrotechnics would remain relevant even after the war.
+A few weeks later on 23 June, the Kyiv City Council prohibited the sale and launch of fireworks in the Ukrainian capital city for the duration of the war, while also ordering all vehicles in the city to use a muffler.
+On 16 August 2022, the Verkhovna Rada in principle agreed to a draft law banning the sale and use of fireworks and firecrackers throughout Ukraine.
+On 11 April 2023, Parliament adopted draft law No. 7438, which strengthened control over the use and circulation of pyrotechnic products throughout the country as a whole.
+Exceptions included stage pyrotechnics of the T1, T2, and F1 classes, which have low noise levels; and pyrotechnics used by the Armed Forces of Ukraine (ZSU), the police, and rescuers.